-Look over Smilelove’s customer reviews on the Better Business Bureau or Bestcompany.com and you’ll find a mix of five-stars and one-stars.
+Look over Smilelove’s customer reviews on the Better Business Bureau or Bestcompany.com and you’ll find a whole bunch of one-star reviews reporting a complete lack of communication.
 With a downsized staff, customer service faltered, leaving some customers feeling frustrated.
 These poor reviews made it increasingly difficult for Smilelove to grow their customer base.
 Then, COVID-19 hit.

 Beginning in March, it seems like Smilelove’s customer communication fell off the map, and so did their reviews.
 A quick scroll through the comments on their Instagram announcement will reveal a lot of customer frustration with their radio silence.

 The Better Business Bureau has warned new customers against doing business with Smilelove.
 They have over 240 complaints about Smilelove pending (because the company has not responded), according to Utah BBB President Jane Rupp.
 “This is a problem, because what Smilelove is saying is that they can’t afford to service current customers who have paid.

 But, they are taking money from new customers, even if they may never be able to restart operations again,” Rupp said in a statement to Salt Lake City’s Fox13.
 “Putting any money into Smilelove right now is a huge risk for consumers.
 Their service isn’t cheap, and the business has given no guarantees that you can expect to receive their products, or your money back.”